chris1111/Fix-PackageMaker-APFS/README.md

 ### Complet with
 - ~/Fix-PackageMaker-APFS/Builder.command

-### The script will compile SplitForks and copy it into PackageMaker
+### The script will compile SplitForks and replace it by copying it into PackageMaker
 ![Modular Image Creation](https://i25.servimg.com/u/f25/18/50/18/69/captu537.png)

 ### Done!